-6. “We hunt Easter Bunnies”
+6. “We hunt Easter Bunnies.”

-Instead of the traditional “egg hunt” you can also try a “Bunny hunt”.
+Instead of the traditional “egg hunt,” you can also try a “Bunny hunt.”

-To do this you will need a large playing area, a group of children (children from 3 years old and up), plastic pebbles/bags for each child, and some chocolate or toy Easter Bunnies.
+You will need a large playing area, a group of children (children from 3 years old and up), plastic pebbles/bags for each child, and some chocolate or toy Easter Bunnies.

 The bunnies will be hidden in various places.
-The children will be given a small pebble/ a small bag to collect the bunnies in.
+The children will be given a small pebble/ a small bag to collect the bunnies.
 The most important thing is that the children respect the following rule: they will start looking for the bunnies only after they hear you say: “Go hunting!”.

 The winner will be the child who finds the most bunnies, but the others will be allowed to keep their bunnies and go home with them.